erdos/erdos.github.io/_posts/2016-05-16-clojure-indexed.markdown

  - immutable
 ---

-When rumbling in the <a href="https://github.com/clojure/clojure/tree/master/src/jvm/clojure/lang">Java source codes</a> of the Clojure language
-I found the mysterious <a href="https://github.com/clojure/clojure/blob/master/src/jvm/clojure/lang/IndexedSeq.java">IndexedSeq</a> interface.
+When rumbling in the <a href="https://github.com/clojure/clojure/tree/master/src/jvm/clojure/lang">Java source codes</a> of the Clojure language, I found the mysterious <a href="https://github.com/clojure/clojure/blob/master/src/jvm/clojure/lang/IndexedSeq.java">IndexedSeq</a> interface.
 What is it good for?

 ## Details